 For CucCAP, I am identifying which of Michael Mazourek’s Cucurbita moschata and C. maxima breeding lines are: 1) resistant to powdery mildew and 2) candidate replacements for the susceptible cultivars used in the processing industry.
-I work with these breeding lines from seed to post-production, evaluating their performance in the field and as pureed and canned products.
+I work with these breeding lines from seed to post-production, evaluating their performance in the field and their fruit as canned products.

 What is your favorite pathogen?

 My favorite pathogen is Didymella rhei, which causes leaf and petiole spots on rhubarb.